What is lipoedema?

 Clinical features of lipoedema

-Lipoedema affects the hips, thighs and the lower legs symmetrically, but feet are rarely affected.
-The abnormal fat deposigion often creates a ring of fatty tissue overlapping the top of the feet.
+Lipoedema affects the hips, buttocks, thighs and/or the lower legs symmetrically, but feet are rarely affected.
+The abnormal fat deposition often creates a ring of fatty tissue overlapping the top of the feet (cuffing sign).
+It occasionally affects the upper limbs.
+Swelling may be worse in the evening or when hot.

 Overlying skin appears quite normal.
 The swelling does not pit on pressing it with a finger.